mdhabibi/CNN-Predictor-for-Malaria_Cells-LIME-CAM/README.md

 ## Project Objective
-The goal of this project is to develop a Convolutional Neural Network (CNN) that can classify microscopic images of cells as either infected with malaria or uninfected.
+The goal of this project is to develop a **Convolutional Neural Network (CNN)** that can classify microscopic images of cells as either infected with malaria or uninfected.

 ## Methodology
 We've employed a robust workflow to train our model:
 - **Data Preprocessing**: Standardizing the cell images for model input.
 - **Data Augmentation**: Enhancing the dataset to prevent overfitting and improve model robustness.
 - **Model Architecture**: Designing a CNN that learns features from cell images for classification.
-- **Training and Validation**: Using an iterative approach, with early stopping to prevent overfitting.
+- **Training and Validation**: Using an iterative approach with early stopping to prevent overfitting.
 - **Evaluation**: Assessing model performance with accuracy, precision, recall, F1-score, and AUC.

 ## Exploratory Data Analysis (EDA)